LS-Lab/KeYmaeraX-release/README.md

 If KeYmaera X acts weird after an update, clean your local cache of lemmas by removing (or renaming) the directory `~/.keymaerax/cache`.
 You could also try renaming the model and proof database `~/.keymaerax/keymaerax.sqlite` (if this file has become corrupt, it may prevent KeYmaera X from working properly).

-Errors related to JLinkNative Library are caused by incompatibilities of Java 1.8 in combination with Mathematica 9.
+Errors related to `com.wolfram.jlink` or `JLinkNativeLibrary` are caused by incompatibilities of Java 1.8 in combination with Mathematica 9.
 It is recommended to use Mathematica 10.
 Or they may be caused by some operating system configuration issues.

 #### Configuration
 KeYmaera X requires a decision procedure for real arithmetic to finalize proofs.
 It is tested best with Mathematica.
+After starting KeYmaera X you can configure arithmetic tools in _Help->Tool Configuration_.

 Depending on the operating system, Mathematica is installed in different locations.
-Adapt prove.sh to specify the parameters -mathkernel and -jlink according to the local Mathematica setup.
+Alternatively, you can also specify which arithmetic tools to use from command line with parameters -mathkernel and -jlink.
 Parameters that are appropriate when Mathematica is installed in the default location are provided below.

 #### Default Configuration Parameters per Operating System